amattson-sm/ss-week1/README.md

       2 - Deadlock two threads
       3 - Producer and Consumer threads using a buffer 4 - (LineTest.java) test all methods in Line.java
+    Java Basics 5
+      1 - Implement several lambda functions
+      2 - Modify an Integer array: mod by 10
+      3 - Modify an Integer array: double all
+      4 - Modify a String array: remove 'x'
+      5 - Recursively determine if adding is possible with some rules 6 - Fix a singleton class
+    Weekend Tasks
+      X -